dclaxto1/CryptoClustering/README.md

-## Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+## Cluster Cryptocurrencies with K means Using the Original Scaled Data

 Initialize the K-means model with the best value for k. <br />
 *model = KMeans(n_clusters=4, random_state=1)*<br />